lewayne/react-redux-toolkit/README.md

 ### `Description`

-In this project we manipulate react redux toolkit. so we use react redux toolkit to add/update/delete data in array of objects.
+In this project we manipulate react redux toolkit. so we use react redux toolkit to add/update/delete data in an array of objects.